 only in the

 us-west1 region.
-VM instances in other regions, such as
+VMs in other regions, such as

 Global dynamic routing examples

 With global dynamic routing, Cloud Router has visibility to resources in all regions.
-For example, if you have VM instances in one region, they can reach a Cloud VPN tunnel in another region automatically without maintaining static routes.
+For example, if you have VMs in one region, they can reach a Cloud VPN tunnel in another region automatically without maintaining static routes.

 tunnel-us-west1 in the

-to reach both subnets in the on-premises network.
-Similarly, the VM instances
+region to reach both subnets in the on-premises network.
+Similarly, the VMs

-The routes are configured so that VM instances prefer their local tunnels (the tunnels in their region).
+The routes are configured so that VMs prefer their local tunnels (the tunnels in their region).
 Cloud Router sets different weights for local and remote routes with the same destination.
 If one tunnel fails, Cloud Router can reroute traffic appropriately.

 In the following example,

 tunnel-us-west1 fails.
-Traffic to and from the VM
+Traffic to and from the VMs

 Through BGP, Cloud Router advertises the IP addresses that clients in your on-premises network can reach.
 Your on-premises network sends packets to your VPC network that have a destination IP address matching an advertised IP range.
-After reaching GCP, your VPC network's firewall rules and routes determine how GCP handles the packets.
+After reaching Google Cloud, your VPC network's firewall rules and routes determine how Google Cloud handles the packets.

 You can use Cloud Router's default advertisements or explicitly specify which CIDR ranges to advertise.
 If you don't specify advertisements, Cloud Router uses the default.